jimhall/TestBlog4/_posts/2020-05-04-github-pages-part-one.md

 VERY IMPORTANT: Review the [GitHub Dependency versions](https://pages.github.com/versions/).
 Two key things to get smart on:

 - Get familiar with the theme version that you pick for your site.
-For example, when I started this version with "hacker theme" for this site, it is called [jekyll-theme-hacker](https://rubygems.org/gems/jekyll-theme-hacker) and it is at release 0.1.1 at the time of writing.
+For example, when I started this blog with "hacker theme" for this site, I sorted out that it is called is called [jekyll-theme-hacker](https://rubygems.org/gems/jekyll-theme-hacker) and it is at release 0.1.1 at the time of writing.
 Get familiar and bookmark the repo that you choose.
 You will likely hit display bugs and you will want to